Elisabeth Hasselbeck Releases Statement Addressing Audio Of Fight With Barbara Walters

-Former The View co-host Elisabeth Hasselbeck released a statement on Instagram Friday responding to leaked audio of her explosive outburst toward Barbara Walters, reports Buzzfeed News.
+Former The View co-host Elisabeth Hasselbeck released a statement on Instagram Friday responding to the leaked audio of her explosive outburst toward Barbara Walters, reports Buzzfeed News.

 “This.
 Just.
 In: I am quite humanly reactive.
 I used bad words when frustrated.
 I was pregnant with Taylor and a big conversation about the value and the lives of the unborn took place at the View.”